Senior Software Developer, nib

 Klee is a passionate member of the Newcastle software development and digital creators community, where he regularly attends and speaks at meetups.
-For the last 7 years he’s been actively involved with and organising the Newcastle Coders Group, Newcastle’s longest running software development focused meetup, which has been meeting consistently since 2005.
+For the last seven years, he’s been actively involved with and organising the Newcastle Coders Group, Newcastle’s longest running software development focused meetup, which has been meeting consistently since 2005.

 Outside of software development he enjoys Martial Arts, most recently Okinawan Goju Ryu Karate, and spending time with his wife and cats while trying to find something funny to watch on Netflix.

 Stay in the loop